libdynd/libdynd/README.md

 for the very first commit.
 Mark was at the [University of British Columbia](https://www.ubc.ca/), then joined [Continuum Analytics](http://continuum.io/about-continuum) part-time when it was founded in January 2012, and later became full-time in the spring of 2012.

-During the early formation of Continuum, DyND was open-sourced and brought into the company as a part of the [Blaze project](http://blaze.pydata.org/).
+During the early formation of Continuum, DyND was open-sourced and brought into the company as a part of the [Blaze project](http://blaze.pydata.org).
 Continuum secured funding for the Blaze project through DARPA's [XDATA program](http://www.darpa.mil/Our_Work/I2O/Programs/XDATA.aspx), giving the project space and time to develop as it needed and providing real data sets and challenge problems to tackle and measure against.
+Travis Oliphant has told the story of Continuum, and its support for DyND, on the NumPy mailing list -- see [here](https://mail.scipy.org/pipermail/numpy-discussion/2015-August/073412.html)

-[Irwin Zaid](https://github.com/izaid) joined the project in the winter of 2014, as its first major outside contributor, while he was a research fellow at [Christ Church](http://www.chch.ox.ac.uk/), [University of Oxford](http://www.ox.ac.uk/).
+[Irwin Zaid](https://github.com/izaid) joined the project in the winter of 2014, as its first major outside contributor, while he was a research fellow at [Christ Church](http://www.chch.ox.ac.uk), [University of Oxford](http://www.ox.ac.uk).
 He initially added early [CUDA](https://developer.nvidia.com/about-cuda) support to the library, but played a gradually increasing role in the design and goals of the project.
-He led the development of DyND from the spring of 2015, and was funded by Continuum from June 2015 until April 2016.
+He took over development of DyND in the spring of 2015, and was funded by Continuum from June 2015 until April 2016.

 [Ian Henriksen](https://github.com/insertinterestingnamehere) began working on DyND through